Jue-Xu/Entanglement-Witness/README.md

 The package is organised as follows.
 `quantum_state_utils.py` contains the functions that generate specific data (e.g. bi-separable, genuine entangled quantum states) and construct the training/testing datasets.
-The `Entangle.ipynb` notebook contains the scripts that generates a particular example or a figure.
+The `entangle_detection.ipynb` notebook contains the scripts that generates a particular example or a figure.
-The `quantum_state_utils.py` module must be in the same directory as the notebook `Entangle.ipynb` when they are run.
+The `quantum_state_utils.py` module must be in the same directory as the notebook `entangle_detection.ipynb` when they are run.
 <!-- Each of the other files have the scripts that correspond to
 a particular example, figure, or table in the manuscript, and can be run independently. -->